School of Economics and Political Sciences

 Harry Platanakis holds a B.A. (ptychion) from the Department of Philosophy & Social Studies of the University of Crete and an M.Sc. by Research from the Department of Philosophy of the University of Edinburgh.
 He wrote his doctoral thesis on ‘The Concept of Equality in Aristotle’s Moral & Political Philosophy’ under the supervision of Prof. Malcolm Schofield at the University of Cambridge with a scholarship from Clare College.

-He has taught at the Universities of Cambridge (2005-06), University College London (2006-07), Birkbeck (2007-12) and Koç University (2012-17) before assuming his position as an Assistant Professor of Greek & Roman Political Thought at the Department of Political Science & Public Administration of the University of Athens.
+He has taught at the Universities of Cambridge (2005-06), University College London (2006-07), Birkbeck (2007-12) Koç University (2012-17) and in various universities abroad as visiting professor and research fellow.
+He assumed his position as an Assistant Professor of Greek & Roman Political Thought at the Department of Political Science & Public Administration of the University of Athens in 2017.

 His research interests in political philosophy are both historical (with emphasis on ancient political thought) and systematic (mainly egalitarianism, democratic theory, political authority and disobedience), while he envisages to reveal contributions of the history of philosophy on contemporary philosophical problems and debates.
 He has presented his work in academic fora in Europe, the USA and the Far East, while his work has been published in English, Greek and Turkish.